cjacker/opensource-toolchain-gd32vf103/README.md

 sudo stm32flash -g 0x08000000 -b 115200 -w main.bin /dev/ttyUSB0
 ```

-## Flashing and Debugging with RV-LINK
+## Programming and Debugging with RV-LINK

 RV-LINK is a Chinese firmware similar to Black Magic Probe (BMP).
 It need another piece of Longan Nano as a debugging adapter. please refer to https://gitee.com/zoomdy/RV-LINK for more information.